ibm-cloud-docs/watson-knowledge-studio/glossary.md

 - **train**

-    The process of setting up a {{site.data.keyword.watson}} instance with components that enable the system to function in a particular domain (for example: corpus content, training data that generates machine learning models, programmatic algorithms, annotators, or other ground truth components) and then making improvements and updates to these components based on accuracy analysis.
+    The process of setting up a {{site.data.keyword.watson}} instance with components that enable the system to function in a particular domain (for example: corpus content, training data that generates machine learning models, programmatic algorithms, or other ground truth components) and then making improvements and updates to these components based on accuracy analysis.

 - **training data**

-    A set of annotated documents that can be used to train machine learning annotators.
+    A set of annotated documents that can be used to train machine learning models.
 See also [blind data](/docs/services/watson-knowledge-studio/glossary.html#gloss_B) and [testing data](/docs/services/watson-knowledge-studio/glossary.html#gloss_T).

 - **true negative**